-Next Parish Council Meeting The next meeting of the Parish Council will be held at 7.30pm on Monday 9th July 2018 in the Link Room at the Shurdington Social Centre.
-AGENDA The last meeting held was on Monday 11th June 2018.
+Next Parish Council Meeting The next meeting of the Parish Council will be held at 7.30pm on Monday 8th October 2018 in the Link Room at the Shurdington Social Centre.
+The last meeting held was on Monday 10th September 2018.
 Draft Minutes

 Highways England - A417 Missing Link At the 2018 Annual Assembly our guest speaker was Mr Michael Goddard from Highways England, whom gave a very interesting talk on the A417 Missing Link project.
 Mr Goddard's slides which accompanied his talk are available by clicking on the link: A417